‘60 Minutes’ chief Fager out at CBS

 The investigation into Fager by an outside law firm is not complete.
 Fager has denied charges made by former CBS employees in the New Yorker magazine of personal misbehavior at parties and not disciplining people under him who had misconduct issues.

+It’s a rough-and-tumble place populated by some of the best journalists in television, and they aren’t shy about letting you know it.
+The broadcast’s offices are physically removed from the main CBS News office across 57th Street in Manhattan, and Rhodes held a tense meeting there with staff members on Wednesday about Fager’s dismissal.

+Fager once kept on his office wall a framed remnant of a curtain stained by a cup of coffee thrown at him by the late correspondent Morley Safer when the two worked together.

-He worked to modernize the broadcast and uphold its standards during a changing of the guard from the show’s original cast of figures like Mike Wallace, Morley Safer and Andy Rooney.
+Fager worked to modernize the broadcast and uphold its standards during a changing of the guard from the show’s original cast of figures like Mike Wallace, Andy Rooney and Safer.
+He recently wrote a book to commemorate the broadcast’s 50th anniversary.

-His firing came only three days after the CBS Corp. board ousted the company’s chief executive, Leslie Moonves, who was charged with sexual misconduct in the same New Yorker articles.

 Fager and Rhodes had worked for several years as a team, when Fager was appointed CBS News chairman by Moonves.
 Rhodes was then brought in as news president, taking over full management of the news division when Fager went back to solely running “60 Minutes.”